wtorricos/SAFEFromScratch/Readme.md

 run app
 ```
-Now you can run the server `dotnet watch run` and test the endpoint we just added.
+Now you can run the server by executing `dotnet watch run` from src/Server, and test the endpoint we just added.

 Saturn is build on top of [Giraffe](https://github.com/giraffe-fsharp/Giraffe), so alternatively you can work with Giraffe.

-# Server Unit tests
+<h1 id="server-unit-tests">Server Unit Tests</h1>

 First create the project:
   - At the root of the repo run: `dotnet new xunit --output tests/Server -lang F# --name Server.Test`
   - Add the project to the solution: `dotnet sln SafeFromScratch.sln add tests/Server/Server.Test.fsproj`
-  - cd tests/Server
+  - Now you can run the tests:
+    - move to the tests project folder: `cd tests/Server`
-  - you can run tests with: `dotnet test`
+    - run the tests: `dotnet test`
-  - Reference the server project: `dotnet add reference ..\..\src\Server\Server.fsproj`
+  - To reference the server project run the following command from the tests/Server folder: `dotnet add reference ..\..\src\Server\Server.fsproj`

-# Server Integration Tests
+<h1 id="server-integration-tests">Server Integration Tests Bonus</h1>

 Optionally you can add integration tests to the server.
   - Integration testing with [WebApplicationFactory](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-6.0#test-app-prerequisites), some examples:
     - [dotnet-minimal-api-integration-testing](https://github.com/martincostello/dotnet-minimal-api-integration-testing)
     - [Clean Architecture](https://github.com/jasontaylordev/CleanArchitecture#:~:text=The%20easiest%20way%20to%20get%20started%20is%20to,the%20back%20end%20%28ASP.NET%20Core%20Web%20API%29%20)
+  - Navigate to the test project `cd tests/Server`
-  - Add testing package: `dotnet add package Microsoft.AspNetCore.Mvc.Testing`
+  - Add the dotnet testing package: `dotnet add package Microsoft.AspNetCore.Mvc.Testing`
-  - Create a Program to be the entry point and a WebApplicationFactory fixture for testing.
+  - Create a Program inside src/Server/Program.fs to be the entry point:
 ```f#
 // The type program is used as the entry point for WebApplicationFactory for testing. type Program () =